kumina/python_container_demo_app/README.md

 * A crude example on how to format the output into JSON, so it can more easily be parsed by Logstash and ElasticSearch
   * Also, send the logs to stdout
+* Handle a SIGTERM gracefully, as this is how Kubernetes would stop a Pod

 ## Todo